PR2EN1: Pointers

 • The return type of this function must be void .

-• The function can have 4 parameters
+• The function must have 4 parameters

 • Array